paulfoley/Udacity_Nanodegree-Data_Analyst/Aadhaar_Data-Analysis/README.md

 [Aadhaar Enrolment](https://uidai.gov.in/enrolment-update/aadhaar-enrolment.html) is an initiative by the India Government to better register their citizens.
 As India has over a billion people, keeping track of citizens is a major problem.

+## Project Overview

+In this project we're going to create a python script that can query [Aadhaar Enrolment](https://uidai.gov.in/enrolment-update/aadhaar-enrolment.html) the data set and derive insights, such as:

+* Query residents By State
+* Query residents by District
+* Query residents by Gender

 ## Getting Started